Violetta (performer)

 For many years, Aloisia performed in several sideshows and freak shows as a singer and oddity, including Coney Island's Dreamland, the Ringling Bros. and Barnum & Bailey Circus, and the Mighty Haag Circus.
 A 1925 photo shows her performing at the World Museum (freak show) in Los Angeles.
 According to his biography, Jean Cocteau visited Violetta at Luna Park, Paris in 1927, describing her as "a stubborn German woman."
 In 1929, the Belgian surrealist journal Variétés published a photo of Violetta.

 Wallace Stort of the London Life Magazine wrote about her several times.
 Stort's 1940 article is the last known publication referencing Violetta, describing in detail how she moved herself by hopping from place to place on the bottom of her torso and was able to manipulate objects with her mouth enough to comb her own hair, dress herself, thread a needle, and sew.
 Stort also stated that Violetta was married and wore her wedding band on a gold chain around her neck, though no other information about her husband is known.

+Eventually, she returned to her hometown of Hemelingen, West Germany, dying on August 11, 1973, at the age of 66.